Elie Grekoff: Life

 With the outbreak of World War II, Grekoff was mobilised, captured in 1940, and spent six months in captivity in Laval.
 In then spent another six months as a nurse-paramedic in the Val de Grace.
 It was during his captivity that he met the owner of Editions de Cluny, who, immediately after their release, commissioned him to illustrate several luxury edition books, including "Les fleurs du mal" by Baudelaire (etchings); "The blind clairvoyant" by Father Bruckberger (etchings); and "Hell" by Patrice Tower Pine (lithographs).

 The result such a success that the publisher of Crezevault Adressat commissioned seventy two lithographs from him for an edition of "Crime and Punishment", which took Grekoff two years to complete.
 His Russian heredity and hard work resulted in a work that was considered to be in profound harmony with that of Dostoevsky.

 In 1949 he illustrated Poèmes.
 Les Stupra.
 Album dit Zutique (extraits) by Arthur Rimbaud, providing 17 homoerotic engravings for a luxury edition of just thirty copies, a few of which were hand coloured.

 In 1954 he illustrated Tirésias by Marcel Jouhandeau, for an edition of 120, providing 20 wood engravings, 15 of which were published in the book, and 5 in a separate slipcase as refusées prints.
 Sold "under the counter", and condemned by a court in 1964, it is now considered a masterpiece of homoerotic publishing.

-In 1959, with the assistance of Peter Monteret, he painted frescos for the hall of a girls high school hall in Compiègne.
+In 1959, with the assistance of Pierre Monteret, he painted frescos for the hall of a girls high school hall in Compiègne.

 After the war Grekoff become noted for his work in tapestry: almost all Grekoff tapestries were woven in Aubusson workshops.

 Until 1962, Grekoff compositions consisted in large measure of human themes: somewhat melancholic young men, girls and children, in arcadian settings.
 In 1962, Grekoff left Paris for the quiet of the Anjou countryside.
 People no longer appeared in works; replaced by nature – trees, insects, birds and skies.